auroramod/docs/docs/languages.md

 :::warning

-If you have downloaded the game from Steam, you should not have the `zone` folder, we are highly recommend you to use [cleanup.exe](#) to get correct directory structures.
+If you have downloaded the game from Steam, you should not have the `zone` folder, we are highly recommend you to use [MWR Files Cleaner](https://github.com/skkuull/mwr-files-cleaner) to get correct directory structures.

 :::